What is homophobia?

 Homophobia manifests in several harmful ways, these can include:

-Internalised Homophobia: this occurs when LGBQ+ people absorb negative societal attitudes towards their sexuality.
+Internalised Homophobia: this occurs when LGBTQ+ people absorb negative societal attitudes towards their sexuality.
 This can lead to self-denial, low self-esteem, and harmful behaviours.
-If you’re feeling negative about your LGBQ+ identity, you might be dealing with internalised homophobia.
+If you’re feeling negative about your LGBTQ+ identity, you might be dealing with internalised homophobia.
 It’s tough because it stems from societal pressures and media portrayals, but addressing these feelings is crucial for embracing your true self.
 Having a supportive network is essential, and remember, help is available if you’re struggling.

 Interpersonal Homophobia: this happens in personal interactions, leading to discrimination or oppression based on actual or perceived sexual orientation.
 Examples include exclusion from groups, enduring insults, and homophobic jokes.
 It can occur anywhere, from school and work to home and public spaces.
 For more information check out this article on Healthline.

 Institutional Homophobia: this involves discriminatory policies or practices by organisations such as governments, businesses, or churches.
 This might include restrictive laws, barriers to career progression, or workplace discrimination based on someone’s sexual orientation.
-It enforces negative standards and limits LGBQ+ rights and opportunities.
+It enforces negative standards and limits LGBTQ+ rights and opportunities.

-Cultural Homophobia: this arises from cultural norms and media that perpetuate stereotypes viewing LGBQ+ people as inferior.
+Cultural Homophobia: this arises from cultural norms and media that perpetuate stereotypes viewing LGBTQ+ people as inferior.
 It’s evident in language and media portrayals, primarily showcasing heterosexual couples.
 Cultural homophobia is expressed through the language and words we use, with words like “gay”, “fag”, “lezzo”, “dyke” or “poof” to insult, ridicule or hurt people or groups of people.
-Cultural homophobia can also take a more subtle form, for example, the stereotype that LGBQ+ individuals are overly vocal about rights like same-sex marriage or discomfort with public affection between same-sex couples.
+Cultural homophobia can also take a more subtle form, for example, the stereotype that LGBTQ+ individuals are overly vocal about rights like same-sex marriage or discomfort with public affection between same-sex couples.

 Understanding these forms of homophobia helps us support each other and foster a more inclusive society.
 Your feelings are valid, and support is always available if you face any form of homophobia.